lawal-mj/load-mimic-iv-into-postgresql/README.md

 ## Section-2: Getting Ready for Postgres

-1. At this point, you should have unzipped contents of the "icu" and "hosp" folders in **mimic-iv-clinical-database-demo-2.2**  and the contents of **mimic-documents** should look like this:
+1. At this point, you should have unzipped contents of the "icu" and "hosp" folders in **mimic-iv-clinical-database-demo-2.2**, and the contents of **mimic-documents** should look like this:
 ![alt text](<images/Screenshot 2024-03-19 at 5.24.25 PM.png>)

-2. Click the windows start button and type  **psql** and click on it.
+2. Click the Windows start button and type  **psql** and click on it.
 ![alt text](<images/Screenshot 2024-03-19 at 5.26.21 PM.png>)

 3. The option "Server [localhost]" should show up first, click enter without typing anything.
 Do the same for "Database [postgres]", "port[5432]" and "Username [postgres]".
-Next enter your password and click enter.
+Next, enter your password and click enter.